 In no other area of our lives do we seem to expect people to simply know what we like and dislike.

 Talking about sex is harder than dirty talk.
 It is not simply a few words to heat things up, it is showing ourselves, risking our partners being hurt or thinking we have odd sexual preferences, not wanting to sleep with us anymore.
 We might say something wrong.
 These are our fears talking.
 When opening up to someone, especially around this shameful topic called sex, we feel like risking everything, because we have never learned otherwise.
-So, we are going to explore how to talk about sex.

 Let me ask you this: